 Brown wins New Hampshire Republican Senate primary

-CONCORD, New Hampshire (AP) — Former Massachusetts U.S. Sen. Scott Brown has won his Republican primary in neighboring New Hampshire, advancing his attempt to get back to the Senate from another state.
+CONCORD, N.H.
+(AP) — Former Massachusetts U.S. Sen. Scott Brown won New Hampshire’s Republican U.S. Senate primary on Tuesday, moving forward in his attempt to get back to Washington from another state.

 Brown faced nine opponents in the primary, though only two mounted serious campaigns, and he was the front-runner from the start.
 He’ll face Democratic incumbent Jeanne Shaheen in November in one of a handful of races that will decide control of the Senate for the final two years of President Barack Obama’s term.